cwahn/efp/README.md

-# Arduino Eager Functional Programming
+# Embedded Eager Functional Programming

 This library is for eager functional programming in Arduino project.